mscroggs/24hourmaths/game-show-taskmathster.md

 {% include _task.md task="Physically recreate a classic computer game.
 Best recreation wins!" more="Bonus points for mathematical games." %}

 {% include _task.md task="Make a wire frame shape and dip it in bubble liquid.
-Most interesting shaped bubble wins." more="Bubble liquid can be made by mixing n parts Fairy liquid with m parts water." %}
+Most interesting shaped bubble wins." more="Bubble liquid can be made by mixing 1 part Fairy liquid with 6 parts water." %}